Life Lessons – Experience Is A Great Teacher

 When transferring from Atlanta to Memphis, the manager who hired me did not get the second in command’s approval.
 So, guess what, this person made my life in the new job miserable.
 This person was insecure and thought that I might in some way steal their predominance.
 It was all a figment of their imagination.

 Firstly, that was not who I am.
 However, they never gave up on trying to make me feel inadequate, without knowledge, and inferior.
+I was saved by the bell when another Bank acquired the company.
+Halleluiah!

 There Were Times Of Struggle – but no time for denying my self-respect or integrity…